0xDBFB7/ionprinter/documents/log/field_solver.md

 --

 This is known as Geometric Multigrid.
 If we do away with the 'stencil' concepts, we can define a more abstract form of the same operations called Algebraic Multigrid.
+Algebraic multigrid doesn't care about the structure of the data; unfortunately, this means it is typically slower.

 $$